crbertaut/harry-potter-gen-z/book_1/chapter_3.md

 Uncle Vernon seized Harry around the waist and threw him into the hall.
 When Aunt Petunia and Dudley had run out with their arms over their faces, Uncle Vernon slammed the door shut.
 They could hear the letters still streaming into the room, bouncing off the walls and floor.

 “That does it,” said Uncle Vernon, trying to speak calmly but pulling great tufts out of his mustache at the same time.
-“I want you all back here in five minutes ready to leave.
+“I want you all back here in five minutes ready to bounce.
 We’re going away.
 Just pack some clothes.
 No arguments!”

 He looked so dangerous with half his mustache missing that no one dared argue.
 Ten minutes later they had wrenched their way through the boarded-up doors and were in the car, speeding toward the highway.
 Dudley was sniffling in the back seat; his father had hit him round the head for holding them up while he tried to pack his television, VCR, and computer in his sports bag.